praneshp1org/IaC-with-Terraform/README.md

 - `02-Terraform-Modules/`: Files related to Part 2 (Terraform Modules)
 - `03-Terraform-Workspaces/`: Files related to Part 3 (Terraform Workspaces)
 - `04-S3-Bucket/`: Files related to Part 4 (Creating an S3 Bucket with Terraform)
+- `05-Static-Website/`: Files related to Part 5 (Hosting static website using AWS S3 and Terraform)
 - `README.md`: This README file